DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Security documentation is the security policy
   - Due care is ✏️doing the right action at the right time.
   - exercise reasonable security measures to protect assets
+  - Once due dilligence is done, you must use due care while undertaking the actions to protect the interests of the organization, and the customers information
   - Due care is the ✏️continued application of a security structure onto the IT infrastructure of an organization.
   - Due care also includes periodic security audits
   - The due care principle states that an individual should 🧠react in a situation using the same level of care that would be expected from any reasonable person.
 It is a very broad standard.